 The damage causes abdominal pain which is often worse after a meal.
 If left untreated, reactive gastropathy can lead to ulcers or bleeding in the stomach.
 Another name for this condition is chemical gastropathy.

-The stomach is a part of digestive system.
+The stomach is a part of the digestive system.
 It is a hollow organ that sits in the middle of the abdomen just below the ribs.
 Food that we eat travels from the mouth to the stomach down a long tube called the esophagus.
-Once in the stomach it is mixed and broken down.
+Once in the stomach, it is mixed and broken down.
 When this is complete, the digested food moves into the small bowel.
 The stomach is specially designed to stretch when we eat a large meal and shrink when empty.

 The stomach is divided into four parts: cardia, fundus, body, and pylorus.
 The first part of the stomach, the cardia, connects with the esophagus.
 The last part of the stomach, the pylorus, connects with the small bowel.
 When food leaves the stomach and enters the small bowel, it is mixed with fluids from the liver (bile) and pancreas (pancreatic secretions) which aid in digestion.

 The inside surface of the stomach is lined by specialized foveolar cells.
 The foveolar cells form a barrier called the epithelium.
 The foveolar cells produce a substance called mucus which protects the tissue from the strong acids made inside the stomach.
 Below the epithelium is a thin layer of tissue called the lamina propria.
 Pathologists use the word mucosa to describe the epithelium and lamina propria together.